 Whipped sweet potatoes are a great option for older adults with dysphagia.
 The potatoes need to be blended until they’re smooth and thick, and the thickness will depend on your loved one’s swallowing ability.
 You may need to add some seasonings and gluten-free gelatin to thicken the whipped sweet potatoes.
 To give this pureed dish more flavor, add a small amount of maple syrup and cinnamon to the sweet potatoes.

 Having difficulty swallowing doesn’t mean seniors should stop eating healthy foods and just settle for the easiest options.
 Aging adults need a consistent diet full of nutrients and vitamins that increase their circulation and boost their heart health.
 The folate, fiber, antioxidants, and water found in pureed blackberries, apples, and kale can prevent hypertension and heart disease.
 To prepare this recipe, simply puree a mixture of chopped kale, whole blackberries, and diced apples.

 Eating nutritious foods is just one of the many ways older adults can boost their health.
 Seniors who want to remain healthy as they age can benefit in a variety of ways when they receive professional senior care.
-Home Care Assistance is here to help your loved one accomplish daily tasks, prevent illness, and focus on living a healthier and more fulfilling life.
+Home Care is here to help your loved one accomplish daily tasks, prevent illness, and focus on living a healthier and more fulfilling life.

 Pureed Tuna Salad